jhdcruz/kipher/README.md

     - [IntelliJ IDEA](https://www.jetbrains.com/help/idea/library.html#define-library)
     - [Netbeans](https://stackoverflow.com/questions/4879903/how-to-add-a-jar-in-netbeans)

 > This method doesn't include all the necessary dependencies.
+>
+> Although, the errors will tell you the dependencies you need.

 </details>